 To make hummus from scratch, yeah.
 You do.
 If you have a really high powered blender you might be able to get by with that, but in my experience, blenders don't work great for thick dips like this pumpkin hummus recipe.

 Here's the food processor I recommend.
 We've had ours for about ten years (wedding gift) and it's still going strong.
-I know many people recommend having a special tool for everything, but I don't have cupboard space for every tool out there, and even if I did I wouldn't want to have that many appliances.

 - Maple Bacon Brussels Sprouts